ibm-cloud-architecture/refarch-asset-analytics/asset-mgr-ms/README.md

 # Asset Manager Microservice
-SpringBoot app to support operation for Asset management.
+This is a SpringBoot app to support CRUD operations and query to manage manufacturing asset.
+The persistence repository is Cassandra.

 ### Features:
-* Read assets from Cassandra
+* Asset management CRUD operations to Cassandra
-* Search asset
+* Search asset API
-* Expose REST api
+* Expose RESTful api

 ## Preparation
-The Cassandra configuration is described in [this note](./docs/cassandra.md)
+You need to have Cassandra deployed, we present multiple choices in [this note](../docs/cassandra.md) and the scripts to prepare the database (keyspace, tables...)

 ## Code explanations
+TBD

 ## Build
+To build
 We use [Google Container Tool skaffold](https://github.com/GoogleContainerTools/skaffold) tool and docker build pipeline.
 The image we use is the bare minimum and includes:
 * OpenJDK JRE
 * Alpine linux layer